Intellectual Property Solicitors & Intellectual Property Law

 This is an area for real expert advice.
 Don’t believe those who tell you that all lawyers are more or less interchangeable and that expertise can be taken for granted.
 Our team’s experience and depth of knowledge can offer you technical expertise, commercial nous, and the ability to grasp detail but not get bogged down in it, so you can get ‘top draw’ legal expertise, with clear, commercial advice that minimises your risk and maximises value to your business.

-At Lupton Fawcett, we have a team of intellectual property lawyers with over 50 years’ combined experience in advising clients of all kinds, from startups to major PLCs, on all aspects of intellectual property.
+At Lupton Fawcett, we have a team of Intellectual Property Solicitors with over 50 years’ combined experience in advising clients of all kinds, from startups to major PLCs, on all aspects of intellectual property.
 They advise on the constructive aspects of creation, protection and exploitation of rights, as well as on defending and enforcing those rights when necessary.

 - Through its in-house capability and, where necessary, using its network of specialist partner organisations, the team can provide a complete solution for the registration of your rights throughout the world.